Cluster algebras and snake modules

-The module $L(\prod_{\ell=1}^{T} Y_{i_{\ell}, k_{\ell}})$ is thin, special and anti-special. \end{theorem}
+The module $L(\prod_{\ell=1}^{T} (i_{\ell})_{k_\ell})$ is thin, special and anti-special. \end{theorem}

-By Theorem \ref{path description of q-characters}, the $q$-characters of snake modules of types $A_n$ and $B_n$ with length $T$ are given by a set of $T$-tuples of non-overlapping paths.
-The paths in each $T$-tuple are non-overlapping.
+In view of Theorem \ref{path description of q-characters}, the $q$-characters of snake modules of types $A_n$ and $B_n$ with length $T$ are given by a set of $T$-tuples of non-overlapping paths, the path in each $T$-tuple is non-overlapping.
 This property is called the \textit{non-overlapping property}.

 We also need the following notations in this paper.
 For all $(i,k)\in \mathcal{X}$, let $p^{+}_{i,k}$ be the highest path which is the unique path in $\mathscr{P}_{i,k}$ with no lower corners and $p^{-}_{i,k}$ the lowest path which is the unique path in $\mathscr{P}_{i,k}$ with no upper corners.